Exercise to treat alcohol addiction

 The goal of the study was to have participants create a sustainable workout routine where they exercised one day a week.
 Study participants also received training to help them work more exercise into their daily routines.

-The study found that, in conjunction with regular treatment, exercise decreased the amount of alcohol those in recovery drank when compared to people in treatment who did not partake of regular exercise.
+The study found that, in conjunction with regular treatment, exercise decreased the amount of alcohol those in recovery drank when compared to people in treatment who did not partake in regular exercise.

 The addition of exercise to recovery could be helping patients for a number of reasons.
 Many of those involved in the study said they enjoyed the structure of having an exercise regime.
 As many addicts lead very chaotic or unstructured lives, exercise could help fill this gap.